topcoder-platform/universal-navigation/src/README.md

 Both the types commit and the version patch commit will be authored by the user who merged the PR.

-For non-master branches, there is a build job in the CI that will check to see if there are any updates to the types required and exit with an error if there are.
+For non-master branches, there is a build job in the CI that will check to see if there are any updates to the types required and exit with an error code 1 with message `WARNING: Types need updating`.

 The error will not prevent merging a PR or deploying to an environment but will just be a flag for the PR owner and reviewers.